eclipse-tractusx/tractusx-identityhub/docs/architecture/developers/README.md

 Identity Hub supports **machine-to-machine trust**, not end-user authentication — therefore, **OID4VC is not used**.
 Instead, the IH implements **DCP**, which is optimized for automated trust exchange between connectors.

-> [!NOTE] If your're new in this topic, please refer to the  [DCP](https://eclipse-dataspace-dcp.github.io/decentralized-claims-protocol/v1.0-RC4/) protocol.
+> [NOTE] If your're new in this topic, please refer to the  [DCP](https://eclipse-dataspace-dcp.github.io/decentralized-claims-protocol/v1.0-RC4/) protocol.
 ## 1. Deployment Topologies

 One deployment topologies is supported: